Skip to content

 "I care a lot about you as my student, but even more about you as a person."

-Outside of work, you’ll find me training for my next half marathon, at a reformer Pilates studio, baking sourdough bread, cooking, or spending time with my three rescue dogs—Finley, Harper, and Aly.
-I have a love for good coffee, a drink with friends, Arsenal matches or cheering on the Netherlands national soccer team, and traveling.
+Outside of work, you’ll find me training for my next half marathon, at a Lagree Pilates studio, baking sourdough bread, cooking, or spending time with my two rescue dogs—Harper and Aly (and my angel Finley).
+I love good coffee, a drink with friends, English Premier League matches (COYG), and traveling.

 Advisees